wp-plugins/child-theme-configurator/readme.txt

 Many of these options can be copied over to the child theme by checking "Copy Parent Theme Menus, Widgets and other Options" when you generate the child theme files on the Parent/Child tab.

-If you want to set different options you can either apply them after you activate the child theme, or by using the "Live Preview" under Appearance > Themes.
+If you want to set different options you can either apply them after you activate the child theme using the theme customizer, or by using the "Live Preview" under Appearance > Themes.

 * Menus: Go to Appearance > Menus and click the "Locations" tab.
 By default, the primary menu will generate the links automatically from the existing pages.
 Select your customized Menu from the dropdown and click "Use New Menu."
 This will replace the default menu and you will see the correct links.
 * Header: Go to Appearance > Header.
 Some themes will show the "Title" and "Tagline" from your "General Settings" by default.
 Click "Choose Image" and find the header from the Media Library or upload a new image.
 This will replace default with your custom image.